RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Use this account for ScreenScraper**

 Whether to use the account that has been configured.
 If this is disabled, the username and password setup on this screen will be ignored during scraping.
 This can be useful if you have scraping issues and want to check whether it's related to your account or if it's a general problem.
-Note that screenscraper.fr does not seem to return a proper error message regarding incorrect username and password, but enabling the _Debug mode_ setting in the _Other settings_ menu or starting ES-DE with the --debug flag will indicate in the es_log.txt file whether the username was included in the server response.
+Note that screenscraper.fr does not return a proper error message regarding incorrect username and password, but enabling the _Debug mode_ setting in the _Other settings_ menu or starting ES-DE with the --debug flag will indicate in the es_log.txt file whether the username was included in the server response.

 #### Content settings